 As I window shop in the beach town of Hollywood Florida, I’m being eyeballed left right and centre.
 What?
 What is it?
 Is it the sweat dripping from my brow in this 100+ degree weather?
 Is it my gait?
-Or is it the over-filled black vest donned over my beach dress, making me look like a suicide bomber trying to get a tan?
+Or is it the over-filled black vest donned over my beach dress, making me look like a suicide bomber in search of a tan?

-Regardless of what my hostile onlookers are actually thinking, this is me in the process of spectacularly failing the No Baggage Challenge.
+Regardless of what my hostile onlookers are actually thinking, this is me in the process of spectacularly failing the No Baggage Challenge in Florida.

 How it all Started